dselivanov/LSHR/README.md

 1. Minhashing for jaccard similarity
 2. Sketching (or random projections) for cosine similarity.
-Most of ideas are based on brilliant [Mining of Massive Datasets](http://www.mmds.org) book - many thanks to authors.
+Most of ideas are based on brilliant [Mining of Massive Datasets](http://www.mmds.org) book.

+# Materials

+* [Slides](http://www.slideshare.net/MailRuGroup/okru-finding-similar-items-in-highdimensional-spaces-locality-sensitive-hashing) (in english) and [video](https://youtu.be/ko0a0Z75oZQ?list=PLcJ8pdaABCSk1dNtpgaHvuV5y2gWItuUO) (in russian) from my talk at Moscow Data Science meetup.

 # Quick reference
 ```R